What Does A Concluding Sentence Mean

 • Understand Your Audience: Before you start writing, consider your audience and their level of knowledge.
 Tailor your concluding sentence to their interests and needs.

-• Review Your Paragraph: After you finish writing a paragraph, carefully review it to ensure that the concluding sentence accurately reflects the main point and reinforces the overall argument.
+• Review Your Paragraph: After you finish writing a paragraph, carefully review it to make sure the concluding sentence accurately reflects the main point and reinforces the overall argument And it works..

 • Experiment with Different Techniques: Don't be afraid to experiment with different techniques and approaches to writing concluding sentences.
 Try using different sentence structures, word choices, and rhetorical devices to create a more impactful conclusion.